pnnl/pyparticle/README.md

 - Open PRs from feature branches; CI and Codecov badges can be made branch-specific by appending `?branch=<your-branch>` to the badge URLs.
 - See `tests/README.md` for the deterministic test scaffold.

+Note about integration tests: the repository provides a separate `tests/README.md` that documents two test modes (fast default tests and full integration tests).
+By default CI and the quick test command above run the fast tests only.
+Integration tests that exercise third-party parcel-model/solver stacks (for example, `pyrcel`'s `ParcelModel.run` which may require Assimulo/CVODE) are intentionally gated behind the developer environment; they are not required for normal development or CI runs unless you opt in and provision the developer environment described in `tests/README.md`.